mccoyJosh/ClassInfo/SDEV120/M06/Day2/1_selection.md

 being executed.
 Otherwise, this would not be a valid selection structure.

 These are the basics which we already have discussed.

+# MOST OF THIS LECTURE IS TAKEN FROM CHAPTER 4 Making Decisions IN THE BOOK!